- HDR Tutorial

 The exact model I use now and recommend for the Phantom series is the DJI Phantom 2 with Zenmuse H3-3d 3-axis Gimbal and Gopro Hero 3+ Black Edition — click on that to pop over to Amazon and see the latest prices.

-But first, a video about the DJI Inspire!
+But first, a video and link to the review for the DJI Inspire!

 Now I use the DJI Inspire to do all my quadcopter stuff.
 It’s an upgraded (and more expensive) version… you can see more about it in this crazy video below!